Call 604.889.3822

 Please register at least one week before the course date.
 Dates subject to change without notice.

-The 2024 schedule is premised on Mon/Tue/Thurs as currently used and the Liberals not completely decimating the shooting sports.
+The 2025 schedule is premised on Mon/Tue/Wed as currently used and the Liberals not completely decimating the shooting sports.

 Want to Know More About IPSC?